hajakuja/pcm1864_usb_4ch_mic/README.md

+# Gargoyle

+## ESP32 adapter firmware for pcm1864 4ch mic -> USB UAC2

+This firmware is based on an example from TinyUSB and thus is built differently from usual ESP-IDF projects.

+## Build and flash instructions

-# How to build example for Esp32s3
+### How to build example for Esp32s3
 1. Load idf environment variables (eg. using the esp-idf alias `get_idf` if configured)

 2. cd into examples directory